D-Jeffrey/gedcom-to-visualmap/README.md

   -death                use place born for mapping
 ```
 It produces a HTML file which is interactive and shows relationships betwenn childern and parents and where people lived
 over the years.
-It includes a heatmap to show busiey places.
+It includes a heatmap to show busier places.
 If you zoom in enough you can see the different markers
 which are overlayed on each other.